Wineries & Vineyards

 Cow Judging, Maryland State Fair, Timonium, Maryland, August 2014.
 Photo by Sarah A. Hanks.

 Approximately 350,000 people are employed in some aspect of agriculture, making it the largest commercial industry in Maryland.
 Agriculture also remains the largest single land use in the State, with 2.0 million acres, or roughly 32 percent of total land area used for farming in 2014.
-The majority of Maryland's farmland is located in the north central part of the State and the upper Eastern Shore.
+The majority of Maryland's farmland lies in the north central part of the State and the upper Eastern Shore.
 In 2014, some 12,400 Maryland farms averaged 165 acres each.

 Barn and brick silo, Sabillasville (Frederick County), Maryland, July 2007.
 Photo by Diane F. Evartt.